mikecroucher/Writing-pieces/RSE-conference.md

 ## Wrapping up
 The closing to the workshop was a 101 on working towards reproducible scientific computing.
 We shared some of our approaches for reproducible workflows and encouraged the delegates to share theirs.
 We covered topics such as valuing your digital assets, licensing, automation, version control and continuous integration, among others.

+The perfect close to an amazing RSE conference!

-We also highlighted that all of the workshop materials can be found at [https://github.com/trallard/JNB_reproducible](https://github.com/trallard/JNB_reproducible) and it is completely self contained as a Docker container.
+Finally we'd like to highlight that all the materials for the workshop can be found at: [https://github.com/trallard/JNB_reproducible](https://github.com/trallard/JNB_reproducible) and that all of it is completely self contained in the form of a Docker container.

+If you missed out on the conference and would like to see the videos and slides of the various talks do not forget to visit [www.rse.ac.uk](www.rse.ac.uk).